fsbondtec/kicad-mcp/docs/analysis_guide.md

 3. Ensure you have read permissions for the file
 4. Try the analysis on a simpler schematic to isolate the issue

-### PCB Analysis Issues

-If PCB analysis fails:

-1. Check if the PCB file exists and has the correct extension (.kicad_pcb)
-2. Ensure the PCB file is not corrupted
-3. Check for complex features that might cause parsing issues
-4. Try a simplified PCB to isolate the problem

 ## Advanced Usage